ICESAT-2HackWeek/learning-resources/docs/tutorials/getting_started.md

 $ git clone https://github.com/friedrichknuth/geospatial-analysis.git
 $ cd geospatial-analysis
 ```

+_Note: a more detailed version of step 2, including images, is available as part of the [Preliminary Steps - JupyterHub Connection](https://icesat-2hackweek.github.io/learning-resources/preliminary/jupyterhub/#how-do-i-get-my-code-in-and-out-of-pangeo)._

 #### Step 3
 Add the upstream master (a link to the tutorial repository you forked) so we can stay up to date with any changes made to the main tutorial.